csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - can benefit from training for promptability
   - [Adapting Language Models for Zero-shot Learning by Meta-tuning on Dataset and Prompt Collections](https://arxiv.org/abs/2104.04670) (zhong...klein, 2021)
   - [Continued Pretraining for Better Zero- and Few-Shot Promptability](https://arxiv.org/abs/2210.10258) (wu...sameer singh, beltagy, 2022)
+- [What learning algorithm is in-context learning?
+Investigations with linear models](https://arxiv.org/abs/2211.15661) - investigate prompting through synthetic experiments with transformers trained for linear regression

 ## llm chaining / decoding